mfisher5/FISH546/Cod-Time-Series-Project/README.md

 <br>

-In our lab, we run RAD data through this pipeline and then return to ``cstacks`` and change the way the program calls heterozygotes.
-Then, we rerun ``sstacks`` and ``populations``.
-We also have several in-house scripts we use to add additional quality filtering to the final genotype calls.
+``bowtie`` is an alignment program and ``BLAST`` a database search tool.
+We use these programs to filter out highly repetitive loci, which show up as loci that align or ``BLAST`` to several loci in addition to themselves.

 ##### Statistics #####

-Our lab uses a collection of R packages to calculate statistics of population differentiation, instead of using the statistics produced by the Stacks pipeline.
+Our lab uses Genepop and a collection of R packages to calculate statistics of population differentiation, instead of using the statistics produced by the Stacks pipeline.

 Our lab collected environmental data on temperature regimes for the years these samples were collected.
-I will use this data to see whether any outlier loci sort with temperature regime, and whether those loci match to temperature regulation related genes in the Atlantic cod genome.
+I did not have time this quarter to use this data to see whether any outlier loci sort with temperature regime, and whether those loci match to temperature regulation related genes in the Atlantic cod genome.
+Those would be some next steps.

 ##### Directory Structure #####